nickvidal/mailsheet/README.md

 ### Gmail API

-Before sending a second template, you need to enable the *Gmail API*:
+Before sending a second template, you need to enable the *Gmail API* to support threaded conversations:
 - Go to your Leads Sheet.
 - Open the Script Editor:
   - From the Menu: Tools > Script editor...